Jaywin2099/3300_TeamProject/README.md

     4. Navigate to SwiftLearning Project Build > Targets > SwiftLearning > Build Settings (ensure All and combined are selected directly below Build Settings)
     5. In the filter search bar enter PRODUCT_BUNDLE_IDENTIFIER
     6. Under Packaging find PRODUCT_BUNDLE_IDENTIFIER and click the empty line next to it, replacing it with $(BUNDLE_ID)
+    7. You should now see  \<Name\> (Personal Team) - $(DEVELOPMENT_TEAM_ID where the empty line was
-    7. In the filter search bar enter DEVELOPMENT_TEAM
+    8. In the filter search bar enter DEVELOPMENT_TEAM
-    8. Under Signing find DEVELOPMENT_TEAM and click the empty line next to it, replacing it with $(DEVELOPMENT_TEAM_ID)
+    9. Under Signing find DEVELOPMENT_TEAM and click the empty line next to it, replacing it with $(DEVELOPMENT_TEAM_ID)
+    10. You should now see your BUNDLE_ID where the empty line was

 5. Set up your phone for Developer Mode
     1. In your iPhone Settings navigate to Privacy & Security > Developer Mode, switch your phone to Developer Mode and restart it